worldline/learning-kotlin/docs/src/en/front-development/README.md

 # Frontend development

 Kotlin supports a wide selection of front frameworks from It supports JVM to JS frameworks as well as exclusive ones.
 Please find below a glimpse of the possibilities:

-- We can create Console apps with Kotlin.
+- On the desktop side
   - Thanks to JVM support, Kotlin supports [JavaFX](https://openjfx.io/).
     - :bulb: There is even a Kotlin counterpart called [tornadofx](https://tornadofx.io/).
+  - [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) brings Jetpack Compose to the desktop and the web.
+- On the web
-- With JS support, developers can create React, nodsjs, or vanilla JS Apps with IntelliJ IDEA.
+  - With KotlinJS support, developers can create React, nodsjs, or vanilla JS Apps using Kotlin.
   - [Ktor](https://ktor.io/docs/creating-interactive-website.html) can use templates engines [such as FreeMarker](https://freemarker.apache.org/) to create server pages.
+- On mobiles
   - Android developers use the [Jetpack Compose](https://developer.android.com/jetpack/compose) UI Framework or the legacy **xml layouts**.
-- [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) brings Jetpack Compose to the desktop and the web.

 ## Compose multiplatform